Social Media Use – the Good and Bad

 - The impact of fake news and the misinformation ‘infodemic’ are difficult to manage in the workplace.

 Having an internet policy reminds employees to behave responsibly online and sets the rules for any personal internet use at work.
 Remind your staff about privacy requirements, especially if they are emailing and sharing information, and remind them to protect passwords.
-Allowing some personal tasks to be done online can help employees manage their lives more effectively and get back to work quicker, but as an employer it’s important to monitor use of workplace technology.
+Allowing some personal tasks to be done online can help employees manage their lives more effectively and get back to work quicker.
+However, as an employer it’s important to monitor use of workplace technology.

 New Zealand has had many cases in mediation and the Employment Court where the use of social media has contributed significantly to the issues.
 Health and safety compliance can also require you to investigate the use of social media if online bullying and harassment is suspected or claimed.